stripe/veneur/README.md

 * `interval` - How often to flush.
 Something like 10s seems good.
 * `key` - Your Datadog API key
 * `percentiles` - The percentiles to generate from our timers and histograms.
 Specified as array of float64s
+* `publish_histogram_counters` - Veneur can publish a counter, `$name.count`, for how many samples a histogram has received.
+Note that this counter, like every other metric passing through veneur, will be attached to Veneur's own host.
 * `udp_address` - The address on which to listen for metrics.
 Probably `:8126` so as not to interfere with normal DogStatsD.
 * `num_workers` - The number of worker goroutines to start.
 * `read_buffer_size_bytes` - The size of the receive buffer for the UDP socket.
 Defaults to 2MB, as having a lot of buffer prevents packet drops during flush!